jesslynlandgren/phonebookflask/README.md

 * Adding a new entry or updating an entry should be done via a form that pre-populates with current entry information

 ##Code Snippets
 All pages were built off of a "layout.html" template.
-The layout template contains the neccessary header, styling, and top bar elements.
+The layout template contains the necessary header, styling, and top bar elements.
 The remaining pages overwrite a div element in that template with the entry list or appropriate table.

 ```html
 {% extends 'layout.html' %}